tedonaldsn/BGL2015-Visualizer/README.md

 1. In the BGL2015-Visualizer folder, double-click the BASimulation.xcworkspace file.
 This opens all of the components of the project, rather than just individual subprojects.
 2. Set the Xcode scheme to BGL2015_OSX
 3. On the left side of the Xcode window is the "Project Navigator".
 Click on the project named "BGL2015_OSX".
 To the right of the navigator you should now see "General" information about the BGL2015_OSX subproject.
-4. The first section is "Identity".
-The second section is "Signing".
-If not already checked, click the check box next to "Automatically manage signing".
-5. You will now see a pull-down menu for "Team".
-Pull it down and select "Add an Account ..." and add your Apple ID.
-If you do not have an Apple ID, click the button "Create Apple ID".
+4. Code signing for developer identification
+	1. If the Signing section says "no accounts", click button to add an account.
+If you do not already have an Apple ID you want to use, you can "Create Apple ID..."
+	2. OR: if there is a check item title "Automatically manage signing", make sure the box is checked, then use the pulldown menu to select or add an Apple ID.

 ## Build
 1. In the "Product" menu, under submenu "Build For", select "Testing".
 Or press Shift-Command-U. All subprojects should compile without errors or warnings.